Ex-Forces Career Advice

 Taking the leap into a civilian career is an exciting time of your life and the civilian workforce is full of roles suited to your skill sets, particularly in the technology sector.
 In fact, the digital skills gap is growing and employers are looking for determined candidates to join their teams.
 Could this be the opportunity for you?

 At FDM, we are committed to supporting ex-forces to kickstart their civilian careers, no matter your service rank or previous background.
-The FDM Ex-Forces Programme is designed to help make the transition as seamless as possible, offering you expert training and military-specific support programmes to help you land a job with our industry-leading clients – without any prior technical experience!
+The FDM Ex-Forces Programme is designed to help make the transition as seamless as possible, offering you expert coaching and military-specific support programmes to help you land a job with our industry-leading clients – without any prior technical experience!

 Whether you’re interested in project management or cloud computing, we’ll help you build your professional portfolio and lay the foundation for long-term career success.
 Are you ready to make the transition from a military to a civilian career?
 Check out the FDM Ex-Forces Careers Programme to find out how we can help, or get in touch for more information.